k2view-academy/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 Notes:

-- Testers can select Scheduled Execution only when their [TDM Environment role](10_environment_roles_tab.md#role-permissions) has permissions to select this method for the target environment.
+- Testers can select Scheduled Execution only when their [TDM Environment permission set](10_environment_roles_tab.md) has permissions to select this method for the target environment.
 - To execute a scheduled task, click ![execution](images/execute_task_icon.png).

 ### Scheduled Execution Parameters